-Increases in personnel (and travel) in 1985 are due to the filling of previously vacant senior staff positions and the addition of a fulltime position for the Leader of the Rice Program.
-The 1986 budget includes the addition of an agricultural economist (see p.
-11).
+Increases in personnel (and travel) in 1985 are due to the filling of previously vacant senior staff positions.
 Supplies and services in 1984 were exceptionally high due to the required build-up of the research facilities at the Santa Rosa Station near Villavicencio.
 Costs for supplies and services in 1985 and 1986 are returning to the normal pattern of expenditures.

-Annual growth rates for rice in Latin America during the past two decades have averaged 3.3, 2.3 and 1.0% for production, area, and yield, respectively.
-Per capita consumption of rice has been rising and is currently about 35 kilograms of milled rice annually.
-Rice provides, on average, around 9% of total calories in the Latin American diet.
-Countries with the highest rice contribution to total caloric intake are Panama, Dominican Republic, Cuba, Brazil, Costa Rica, Colombia, and Peru.
+Annual growth rates for rice in Latin America during the past two decades have averaged 3 3 2 3 and 1 0% for production area and yield respectively Per capita consumption of rice has been rising and is currently about 35 kilograms of milled rice annually Rice provides on average around 9% of total calories in the Latin American diet Countries with the highest rice contribution to total caloric intake are Panama Dominican Republic Cuba Brazil Costa Rica Colombia and Peru

-During 1980-82 net imports of milled rice were 220,000 tons, or 2% of apparent consumption.
-The largest exporters were Uruguay, Surinam, Argentina, and Guyana with the major importers being Cuba, Brazil, and Peru.
+During 1980-82 net imports of milled rice were 220 000 tons or 2% of apparent consumption.
+The largest exporters were Uruguay.
+Surinam Argentina and Guyana with the major importers being Cuba Brazil and Peru

-If demand increases continue at the annual rate of about 3.5% observed during the past 20 years, production must nearly double by the year 2000 to satisfy internal demand at current relative price levels.
+If demand increases continue at the annual rate of about 3 5% observed during the past 20 years production must nearly double by the year 2000 to satisfy internal demand at current relative price levels.
 This indicates an increase from the current 17 million tons to over 30 million tons by the end of the century.
 Land and water resources are more than ample to permit this growth.
-The task ahead is to identify the ecologies and areas where growth will predominate, and to orient and intensify research and training toward the physical and biological constraints characteristic of these areas.
+The task ahead is to identify the ecologies and areas where growth will predominate and to orient and intensify research and training toward the physical and biological constraints characteristic of these areas

-The CIAT Rice Program focuses on the Western Hemisphere including Mexico, Central America, the Caribbean and South America.
-It collaborates closely with IRRI's efforts in global rice research and with IITA in areas of mutual interest.
-Research on major regional constraints is encouraged through an active network of rice specialists cooperating in the International Rice Testing Program (IRTP) coordinated by an IRRI scientist located at CIAT.
+The CIAT Rice Program focuses on the Western Hemisphere including Mexico Central America the Caribbean and South America.
+It collaborates closely with IRRI s efforts in global rice research and with IITA in areas of mutual interest.
+Research on major regional constraints is encouraged through an active network of rice specialists cooperating in the International Rice Testing Program (IRTP) coordinated by an IRRI scientist located at CIAT varieties are now grown internationally CIAT breeding lines have resulted in more than thirty other dwarf varieties released by national programs in the region A recent impact study has shown that these varieties are now grown on about 2.5 million hectares annually in irrigated highly favored and moderately favored upland systems in the Western Hemisphere These new varieties together with improved cultural practices annually produce an additional 3 million tons of rice with a value of over 800 million US\$ The surge in production in countries with these farming systems has equalled or exceeded population growth and most of these countries have reached effective self-sufficiency